MohamedAliHamza/MohamedAliHamza/README.md

 ## 🙋‍♂️ About Me

-🌱  I’m currently practicing Python on LeetCode 🐍 💪
+🌱  I’m currently practicing Python on LeetCode and learning some other stuff like Celery, Redis, and Rabbitmq 🐍 💪

-💬 Ask me about Python, Django, and DRF 👩‍💻
+💬 Ask me about Python, Django, and DRF 👩‍💻 👌

 ⚡ Fun fact: I love to read books with coffee 📚☕